 In cases that have been converted to Chapter 7, all final applications of professionals for fees, costs, and expenses incurred in the superseded case must be filed within ninety (90) days after the date of the order converting the case.

+Contents of applications.
 All applications for fees and expenses, whether interim or final, shall contain the amounts requested and a detailed itemization of the work performed including:

 the name of the individual performing the work;